The Bus Pirate is a

 works for me on a host OS, but it failed at first on a VirtualBox

 Windows 7 guest.
-The fix was to start the XWin Server
+The fix was to start the XWin Server via the start

 menu instead of the command line.
 After I did that, the command line